TrevorSundberg/ne/README.md

 ## Your First Application

-The `.ne` executable is a `.zip` archive that contains `.ll` LLVM text files, an optional `manifest.xml` file, and any other files you wish to package with your executable.
+The `.ne` executable is a `.zip` archive that contains `.ll` LLVM text files, an optional `manifest.yaml` file, and any other files you wish to package with your executable.

 For example, copy this code into a new a `main.ll` file:
 ```llvm